 - The result of the DELETE statement is the removal of zero or more rows of a table, depending on how many rows satisfy the search condition specified in the WHERE clause.

 - If you omit the WHERE clause from a DELETE statement, SQL removes all the rows from the table.
-The DELETE statement looks like this:

 DELETE FROM table-name WHERE search-condition ...